avneet25/Extensive-Weather-Application/README.md

 ## Features <a name="part2"></a>

-* Used various realtime weather APIs to provide extensive weather information.
+* Multiple API integration to provide extensive and real-time weather information.
-* Exhaustive information such as daily and hourly temperature variations, wind, rain and cloud cover, time of sunset and sunrise, precipitation, humidity, UV index, atmospheric pressure etc.
+* Exhaustive info such as daily and hourly temperature variations, wind, rain and cloud cover, time of sunset and sunrise, precipitation, humidity, UV index, atmospheric pressure etc.
 * Attractive UI to display data using maps, graphs, progressive UI components etc.